Jan Beyzym

-Jan Beyzym, SJ (15 May 1850 – 2 October 1912) was a Polish Catholic priest and a professed member of the Jesuits.
-He served as an educator in Jesuit boarding schools for a while after his ordination though later left Poland to work alongside lepers in Madagascar where he remained until his death.
+Jan Beyzym (15 May 1850 – 2 October 1912) was a Jesuit priest of the Catholic Church in Poland.
+For a time, after his ordination, he was a teacher in Jesuit boarding schools.
+Later he left Poland to work alongside lepers in Madagascar, where he remained until his death.

-His beatification cause started in 1985 and in 1992, he was titled as Venerable, upon the confirmation of his life of heroic virtue.
-Pope John Paul II beatified him while in Poland on 18 August 2002.
+His beatification process began in 1985.
+In 1992 he was titled Venerable.
+On 18 August 2002 Pope John Paul II, while in Poland, beatified Beyzym.

-Biography
+Liife

-Jan Beyzym was born in Stari Beizymy, Russian Empire (now Ukraine) on 15 May 1850 as the eldest of five children to Jan Beyzym and Olga.
-His father served as a freedom fighter and in 1863 was sentenced to death in absentia for his activities.
-He moved alongside his mother and siblings to Kiev and studied there from 1864 until 1871.
+Jan Beyzym was born in Stari Beizymy, Russian Empire (now Ukraine), on 15 May 1850, the eldest of five children of Jan and Olga Beyzym.
+His father was a freedom fighter and in 1863, for his activities, was sentenced to death in absentia.
+The son Jan moved with his mother and siblings to Kiev and studied there from 1864 until 1871.

-He completed his education in Kiev before deciding to continue his religious life; he thought about being a diocesan priest, but his late father persuaded him to learn about the Jesuits and pursue a path with them - he decided to join them after a long internal struggle.
-Beyzym joined the Jesuits for his novitiate period on 10 December 1872 at Stara Wies and this concluded in 1874.
-During his novitiate there was a cholera epidemic and he received the permission of his superior to go out into the streets to tend to the ailing victims.
+He completed his education in Kiev and, on his father's advice, joined the Jesuits.
+He was a novitiate from 10 December 1872 to 1874 at Stara Wies.
+During his novitiate there was a cholera epidemic and he received the permission of his superior to go out into the streets to tend to the sick.
 Beyzym received his ordination as a priest on 26 July 1881 in Kraków from Bishop Albin Dunajewski.

-He served as a teacher after his ordination until 1898 at Jesuit boarding schools in Tarnopol and Chyrów where he taught the French and Russian languages.
-His students knew him for his sense of humour.
-In 1898, he left his native land to join the Jesuit missions to lepers near Tananariwa in Madagascar with the permission of his superiors.
-Father Beyzym left Poland on October 17, 1898 and arrived on the following 30 December at Red Island before being posted to Ambahivoraka near Antananarivo.
-He fainted several times while tending to the lepers due to terrible odours.
+After his ordination he taught French and Russian until 1898 at Jesuit boarding schools in Tarnopol and Chyrów.
+In 1898 he left to join the Jesuit missions to lepers near Tananariwa in Madagascar.
+Beyzym left Poland on October 17, 1898 and arrived on 30 December at Red Island before being posted to Ambahivoraka near Antananarivo.
 In October 1902 he began to see the construction of a leper hospital at Marana and it was finished and inaugurated on 16 August 1911.
-He became a noted figure for his activism and collaboration with the lepers and became known for his intense devotion to both the Eucharist and the Mother of God while being known also as a lover of all nature.

-Beyzym died on 2 October 1912; his health declined and he suffered arteriosclerosis and sores simultaneously, which confined him to bed (he was 62 years old).
-His remains were exhumed and relocated back to his native Poland on 8 December 1993 at a Jesuit church.
+Beyzym died on 2 October 1912 at the age of 62; his health declined and he had arteriosclerosis and sores simultaneously, which confined him to bed.
+His body was exhumed and relocated back to his native Poland on 8 December 1993.